 “What's the latest close for SPY and QQQ?”

 In finance a confidently-wrong answer is worse than no answer.
-That's why we never hide the query—you verify exactly what ran.
+That's why we never hide the query.
+You verify exactly what ran.

 Per-scan and per-GB providers punish you for exploring.
 Every heavy query is a line item; every big month is a surprise invoice.

-We run on owned hardware, so an extra query costs us almost nothing—and we pass that straight to you.
+We run on owned hardware, so an extra query costs us almost nothing, and we pass that straight to you.

 Pick a tier, know your bill, and scan as much as you want.

-~8 trillion records, including nearly 7 trillion options quotes — for US equities and options.
-Every exchange-listed ticker — full SIP & OPRA, down to the tick.
+~8 trillion records, including nearly 7 trillion options quotes, for US equities and options.
+Every exchange-listed ticker, full SIP & OPRA, down to the tick.

-Macro, fundamentals, filings, and short data live in the same schema as your tick data — joinable in a single SQL statement.
+Macro, fundamentals, filings, and short data live in the same schema as your tick data, joinable in a single SQL statement.
 Correlate price moves with CPI prints, screen by short interest, or line trades up against dividend dates, without juggling endpoints or stitching CSVs.

 SELECT si.settlement_date, si.short_interest, p.close FROM stocks_short_interest AS si LEFT JOIN ( SELECT toDate(window_start) AS day, argMax(close, window_start) AS close FROM delayed_stocks_minute_aggs WHERE ticker = 'NVDA' GROUP BY day ) AS p ON p.day = si.settlement_date WHERE si.ticker = 'NVDA' ORDER BY si.settlement_date DESC;

-Equity price × FINRA short interest — one statement, no endpoint juggling.
+Equity price × FINRA short interest.
+One statement, no endpoint juggling.

 Discover the product.
 No card.